factopolis/factopolis/content/claims/bill-clinton-told-loretta-lynch-the-clintons-have-killed/_index.md

 ---
-title: Bill Clinton Told Loretta Lynch That The Clintons Have Killed
+title: Bill Clinton Told Loretta Lynch that the Clintons have killed
 summary: There is no evidence for this.
 checks:
   - checker: politifact